This post may contain affiliate links. Please read our disclosure policy.

 - Want to add some heat?
 Use spicy Italian sausage or double the crushed red pepper flakes.

-- Orzo is pasta (not rice even though it looks very similar).
-If you want to sub the orzo for rice you may need to adjust liquid measurements and timing (rice usually takes longer).
+- Orzo is pasta, not rice, even though it looks very similar.
+If you want to sub the orzo for rice, you may need to adjust liquid measurements and timing since rice usually takes longer.

-Questions about this Italian sausage orzo recipe?
-Let me know in the comments below!
+If you made this Italian sausage orzo pasta recipe, leave a star rating and review below!
 As always, if you make one of my recipes, tag me #saltandlavender on Instagram.

 Italian Sausage Orzo